gpropf/clarity/README.md

 ## Getting Started ##

 There is already a small "showcase" type app called `signalTest` that allows you to see how data can move around a page using the new primitives and how controls can manipulate SVG elements.
 Just do `make signalTest` and then `emrun st.html` to view the page.
 If you keep the JavaScript console open while using this app you will see quite a lot of diagnostic information showing what's going on in the app.

+2023-06-05: adding this to test new github token